kkufaas/Micro_OS_5_Virtual_Memory/doc/project3-assignment.md

     variables, and barriers.
 The precode includes new in-kernel threads that will test these.

-6. Implement a fair solution to the dining philosophers, and use condition variables in your implementation.
-A solution is “fair” when all philosophers can eat for the same amount of time.
+6. Improve the precode’s solution to the Dining Philosophers problem.
+    This solution is not fair.
+What makes it unfair?
+How does this relate to the concept of *starvation*.
+How would you make it more fair?
+Tell us about this in your report.
+Update the existing solution to make it more fair.

 ## Extra Challenges